hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 Whenever additions are made to the docs, make sure to update the `index.rst` in whichever directory the file has been added, and build the docs locally to confirm they work (TODO: add the `sphinx-build` command to our CI/CD flow).

-For example, if I wanted to add another file to the indy-sdk `docs/` directory named `glossary.md`, I would create the file, and then add a reference to it in the `index.rst`:
+For example, if you wanted to add another file to the indy-sdk `docs/` directory named `glossary.md`, you would create the file, and then add a reference to it in the `index.rst`:
 ```
 .. toctree::
   :maxdepth: 1